Want to save money on a business trip to Thailand?

 With tourist trips to Thailand down, business trips are actually up.
 Business men and women from all over the world are traveling to Thailand for business deals they just can’t get in their own country, but many are spending too much money when they get here.

-With businesses the world over trying to save money in a global recession, I’m here to tell you it is actually possible to plan and enjoy a cheap business trip to Thailand.
+With businesses the world over trying to save money in what is still somewhat of a global recession, I’m here to tell you it is actually possible to plan and enjoy a cheap business trip to Thailand.
 In fact, the beauty of Thailand is the quality it offers the discerning business person but for an incredibly low price.

 With that in mind, the next time you’re on a business trip to Thailand follow these tips and I guarantee you’ll have a trip filled with quality yet with a fraction of the cost you expect.

 1. Book Cheap Flights To Thailand – So many business travelers get locked into frequent flier programs that, when it comes down to it, don’t always give the return they expect.
-As a frequent business traveler to Thailand, I gave up on frequent flier programs years ago and simply book my flights on the cheapest airline.
+As a frequent business traveler in and out of Thailand, I gave up on frequent flier programs years ago and simply book my flights on the cheapest airline.

-For travelers from Europe or the US to Thailand, the first rule of thumb is avoid the American airlines as well as most European airlines.
-In most cases, they’re more expensive than Asian airlines yet their flights and service are the same and, with the American airlines, with a lot more additional fees too.
+For travelers from Europe or the U.S. to Thailand, the first rule of thumb is avoid the American airlines.
+In most cases, they’re more expensive than Asian airlines yet their flights and service are the same and they often come with additional fees too.

-Look at flights with China Airlines, EVA, Etihad Airways and, if you’re coming from the UK, Air Asia.
-All these airlines offer convenient flights, business class yet with several hundred dollar savings over an American or European airline.
+Look at flights with China Airlines, EVA, Etihad Airways and Qatar Airways and, if you’re coming from Vietnam, Singapore, Malaysia, the Philippines, South Korea, China, India or Japan, Air Asia can be very cheap.
+All these airlines offer convenient flights, yet with several hundred dollar savings over an American or European airline.

 2. Book Cheap Flights Within Thailand – Another way to save money on a business trip to Thailand is to book cheap flights within the country itself.
 Many people who come to Thailand on a business trip will do some business in Bangkok then fly to Chiang Mai, Phuket or Koh Samui.
 If you know you’re traveling within Thailand and need flights, avoid booking on Thai Airways, the national carrier, as it’s always higher-priced than budget airlines.